microsoft/DevCookbook/README.md

 # DevCookbook

-> The Cookbook for Develoers!
+> The Cookbook for Developers!